How to Get Out of Statutory Rape Charges

-Engaging in sexual activity with another person that is under the age of 16 is considered “Statutory Rape” in Michigan.
-That being said, Michigan does not have an actual charge of “Statutory Rape,” the charge is refered to as Criminal Sexual Conduct (CSC), of which 4 different Degrees exist.
+Engaging in sexual activity with another person that is under the age of 16 is what is considered statutory rape in Michigan.
+That being said, Michigan does not have an actual statutory rape charge; the charge is actually referred to as criminal sexual conduct (CSC), of which 4 different degrees exist.

-While the accused may argue the underage child was a willing participant, that is of no consequence when the child is under the age of consent, it is still considered rape.
+While the alleged perpetrator/accused sex offender may argue the underage child was a willing participant, that is of no consequence when the child is under the age of consent, it is still considered rape.

-The accused may even have proof that the child was the aggressor to engage in sexual activity/sexual intercourse or sexual act, but it does not matter, it is still considered rape.
+The accused sex offender may even have proof that the child was the aggressor to engage in sexual activity/sexual intercourse or a sexual criminal act, but it does not matter, it is still considered rape.
 Any person under the age of consent, in Michigan, cannot legally consent to having sexual intercourse with anyone.

-The phrase “Statutory Rape” describes what it means to be charged with sexual offenses, i.e. Criminal Sexual Conduct under certain circumstances.
-The word “Statutory,” which comes from the word “statute,” i.e. the rule of law, is that you are considered a child if your age is 15 years older or younger.
-The word “Rape” suggests that there was some type of inappropriate sexual intercourse/activity that occurred between you and the Statutory Rape accuser.
+The phrase “statutory rape” describes what it means to be charged with sexual offenses, i.e. criminal sexual conduct, under certain circumstances.
+The word “statutory,” which comes from the word “statute,” i.e. the rule of law, is that you are considered a child if your age is 15 years old or younger.
+The word “rape” suggests that there was some type of inappropriate sexual intercourse/activity that occurred between you and the statutory rape accuser.

 Statutory Rape Laws in Michigan

-The Statutory Rape Laws in Michigan are very clear, so there is little room for misinterpretation.
-Whether you are an adult engaged in a sexual intercourse with a child or you and the person you are engaged in sexual intercourse with are both children, it is considered rape by state law and you can be charged with a CSC (with varying degrees) charge.
+The statutory rape laws in Michigan are very clear, so there is little room for misinterpretation.
+Whether you are an adult engaged in sexual intercourse with a child or you and the person you are engaged in sexual intercourse with are both children, it is considered rape by state law and you can be charged with a sex offender crime.

 Punishments for Statutory Rape

-The Statutory Rape Laws in Michigan vary depending on the age of the Statutory Rape accuser.
-If you are involved in any type of sexual intercourse/sexual penetration, i.e. penis in vagina, penis in anus, penis in mouth, fingers in vagina, etc., with anyone under the certain age of consent, you could end up in prison for a very long time.
+The statutory rape laws in Michigan vary depending on the age of the alleged victim.
+If you are involved in any type of sexual intercourse/sexual penetration, i.e. penis in vagina, penis in anus, penis in mouth (oral sex), fingers in vagina, etc., with anyone under the age of consent, you could end up in prison for a very long time.

-If the Statutory Rape accuser is under the age of 13, and you are the age of 17 years older, you can not legally consent to any sexual relations and you will face a mandatory minimum sentencing of 25 years with the maximum penalty of Life in Prison.
-If the Statutoray Rape accuser is between 13 years of age and 15 years of age, you will not be subject to the mandatory minimum sentence, but you will have a maximum penalty of Life in Prison.
+If the alleged victim is under the age of 13, and you are the age of 17 years older, the accuser does not have the legal ability to consent to any sexual relations under the CSC 1st degree Michigan penalty, and you will face a mandatory minimum sentencing of 25 years, with the maximum penalty of life in prison.

-Again, the question is: What is the age of the Statutory Rape accuser?
-If you engage in sexual relations that invloves touching (sexual contact) with someone that is under the age of consent, it is considered rape and you will face serious penalties.
+Again, the question is: what is the age of the statutory rape accuser?
+If you engage in sexual relations that invloves sexual touching (sexual contact) with someone that is under the age of consent, it is considered rape and you will face serious penalties.

-If he or she is under the age of 13 years older, it is considered rape and you are facing a maximum of 15 years in prison.
+If he or she is under the age of 13 years old, under the CSC 2nd degree Michigan penalty it is considered rape and you are facing a maximum of 15 years in prison.

-If the Statutory Rape accuser, that is claiming you engaged in sexual contact, is between the age of a 13 year old to 15 years older, and you either live in the same household, are related, you are a teacher or employee, etc., then you will face a maximum of 15 years in prison as well.
+If the alleged victim, that is claiming you engaged in sexual contact, is between the age of a 13 and 15 years old, and you either live in the same household, are related, you are a teacher or employee, etc., then you will face a maximum of 15 years in prison as well.

-If you engage in sexual penetration/sexual intercourse with a minor between the age of a 13 year old and 15 year old, it is considered rape and you will face a 15 years mandatory penalty.
+If you engage in sexual penetration with a minor between the ages of a 13 and 15 years old, per the CSC 3rd degree Michigan penalty it is considered rape and you will face a 15 years mandatory penalty.

-If you are an adult and you have sexual intercourse involving sexual penetration with another adult, and the other adult claims it was non-consensual, it is considered rape and you will face a 15 years mandatory penalty.
+If you are an adult and you have sexual intercourse, involving sexual penetration, with another adult, and the other adult claims it was non-consensual sex, it is considered rape and you will face a 15 years mandatory penalty.

-The state law that most Michigan attorney’s are unfamiliar with is the fact that if you are charged with CSC 3rd Degree (Statutory Rape), with a child or an adult, you will also face a mandatory minimum sentencing of one year in prison.
+The state law that most Michigan attorneys are unfamiliar with is the fact that if you are charged with CSC 3rd degree (statutory rape), no matter if it’s with a child or an adult, you will also face a mandatory minimum sentencing of one year in prison.
 There is no way to get around that requirement.
-If your lawyer does not tell you that important information when it comes to Criminal Sexual Conduct in the 3rd Degree charges, you need to immediately find new, informed, counsel.
+If your lawyer does not tell you that important information when it comes to statutory rape charges, you need to immediately find new, informed counsel.

-If you are facing Statutory Rape charges, you have access to the same legal defenses that all criminal defendants who are charged with Sexual Assault/Sexual Abuse charges have.
+If you are facing statutory rape charges, you have access to the same sex offender lawyers that all criminal defendants who are charged with sexual assault/sexual abuse charges have.

 The Romeo and Juliet Exception

-Michigan has what is called a Romeo and Juliet exception.
-It is named after the play Romeo and Juliet, two kids who fell in love.
-This exception is used to protect the rights of young adults who are convicted of or plead to having consensual sexual relations.
+There is what is called a Romeo and Juliet Law in Michigan.
+The law is named after the play Romeo and Juliet, two kids who fell in love.
+This exception is used to protect the rights of young adults who are convicted of or plead guilty to having consensual sexual relations.

-When charged with Statutory Rape, and you fit this exception, you will not have to register on the Michigan Sex Offender Registry.
-When facing such serious sexual intercourse charges as CSC First Degree or CSC Third Degree, not having to register on the Michigan Sex Offender Registry is a huge relief.
-That means, your future, once you complete the sentence given to you by the Judge, will remain bright.
+When charged with statutory rape, and you fit the parameters of this exception, you will not have to become a registered sex offender on the Michigan Sex Offender Registry.
+When facing such serious statutory rape charges, such as CSC first degree or CSC third degree, not having to register on the Michigan sex offender registration is a huge relief.
+That means, your future, once you complete the sentence given to you by the judge, will remain bright.

-Even though the Romeo and Juliet exception is available to teenagers, that does not stop the state from charging both teenagers with a sexual assault crime.
-Although it is uncommon, and frankly does not legally make sense, the state makes the final decision when it comes to sexual intercourse/sexual penetration charges.
+Even though the Romeo and Juliet exception is available to teenagers, that does not stop the state criminal prosecution from charging both teenagers with a sex crime.
+Although it is uncommon, and frankly does not legally make sense, the state makes the final decision when it comes to sexual penetration/statutory rape charges.

-Statutory Rape is a very serious charge in which you should not take lightly.
-You need to hire a lawyer that knows exactly what to do when these types of accusations surface.
+Statutory rape charges are very serious and you should not take them lightly.
+You need to hire an experienced criminal defense attorney that knows exactly what to do when these types of accusations surface.

-You should consult with a qualified lawyer in Michigan who can assist you on this journey.
-You need to hire a lawyer who has years of experience doing Sexual Assault cases.
+You should consult with a qualified criminal sexual conduct attorney in Michigan who can assist you on this journey.
+You need to hire a lawyer who has years of experience doing sexual assault cases.

-When searching for the right lawyer on the web, handling Sexual Assault cases should stick out as their main priority.
-In order to determine if Sex Crimes are what they mainly do once you are on a perspective lawyer’s website, look and see what ranking they have given Sex Crimes in the types of crimes they handle.
+When searching for the right lawyer on the web, handling sexual assault cases should stick out as their main priority.
+In order to determine if sex crimes are what they mainly do once you are on a perspective lawyer’s website, look and see what ranking they have given sex crimes in the types of cases they handle.

-When browing their website, look for Sex Crimes, i.e. Statutory Rape, Criminal Sexual Conduct First Degree, Criminal Sexual Conduct Second Degree, Criminal Sexual Conduct Third Degree and Criminal Sexual Conduct Fourth Degree, etc. Notice if Sex Crimes are listed as the number one type of cases they handle, or is it 3rd or 4th on their list.
+Notice if sex crime is listed as the number one type of cases they handle, or is it 3rd or 4th on their list.
 If it is listed as 3rd or 4th, you know they do not solely do sex crime cases.
 They may tell you that they do, but you have to ask the proper questions to see if they are really qualified to handle your sensitive case.